dnnunn/biosteam/SessionSummaries/2025-10-02_session_summary.md

 - [ ] **Extend coverage** – once the clarification handoff is corrected and downstream units ingest the updated broth basis, restore a tolerant “plan vs stream” check and add assertions around the new spray-dryer moisture/evaporation fields.

 This addendum captures the extra steps we took today so we don’t lose context if the session is interrupted again.

+### 2025-10-03 — Latest progress

+- Extended the cloned-stream handoff pattern through capture, DSP03, and DSP04 so every downstream unit preserves its inlet while recording a reporting clone for the mass audit (see the new `handoff_streams` map on `FrontEndSection`).
+- Regenerated the mass-chain export (`migration/scripts/export_mass_chain.py`) to include all stages with unit IDs, plan inputs/outputs, and stream masses; refreshed `tests/opn/baseline_mass_chain.json` accordingly.
+- Trimmed `tests/opn/test_opn_front_end.py` to the three invariant checks that still apply after the refactor; full-suite coverage is temporarily reduced pending override work.

+**Next focus:**
+- Rebuild the front-end regression coverage to exercise the module overrides, starting with the chitosan/coacervate capture path (mass, pool volume, and cost assertions).
+Once those tests land we can expand back toward the legacy suite.